 Often times, family members have no other option than to place a loved one in a nursing facility to ensure they remain in a safe and loving environment.
 Unfortunately, many nursing homes lack sufficient monitoring due to overcrowded conditions or short staffing.
 When a resident becomes aggressive toward others, it places the health and well-being of all in immediate jeopardy.
-Sadly, the Northbrook elder abuse attorneys at Rosenfeld Injury Lawyers have handled many cases where the resident suffered serious injury or an untimely death due to an assault caused by another resident at the facility.
+Sadly, the Northbrook elder abuse attorneys at Rosenfeld Injury Lawyers LLC have handled many cases where the resident suffered serious injury or an untimely death due to an assault caused by another resident at the facility.

 The Grove of Northbrook